 There are lots of things you’ll need to take into account when buying a home and missing just one of them could end up costing you dear.

-It’s easy to get caught out by certain details, skip important steps or gloss over things that you might end up regretting later on.
+It’s easy to get caught out by certain details, skip important steps or gloss over things that you might end up regretting later on, or which could even lead to your purchase falling through.

-We’ve put together a list of 11 of the most common mistakes that homebuyers make and will look at the best ways to avoid them, whether you’re buying for the first time or moving up the property ladder.
+We’ve put together a list of 14 of the most common mistakes that homebuyers make and look at the best ways to avoid them, whether you’re moving up the property ladder, downsizing, or buying a home for the first time.

 1. Not getting a mortgage agreement in principle

-Bear in mind that this is not the same thing as an actual mortgage offer or a guarantee that you’ll be lent the amount shown on the agreement.
+Bear in mind that this is not the same thing as an actual mortgage offer, nor is it a guarantee that you’ll be lent the amount shown on the agreement.
 It’s really intended to give you an idea of what your budget is, and therefore, what kind of homes you should be looking at.
 It also reassures estate agents that you’re serious about buying property, and that you should be able to afford it.

-It might be tempting to go a little over your budget if you find a property that really tempts you, but spending more than you can afford leaves you open to risks in the future, such as increased interest rates or expensive repairs.
+It might be tempting to go a little over your budget if you find a property that you really love, but stretching yourself too thin financially leaves you open to risks in the future, such as not being able to afford your mortgage if interest rates continue to rise.
 This is part of why AiPs make a useful guideline for your budget.

 3. Not checking your credit score